Matthew Mercer

-Matthew Christopher Miller (born June 29, 1982), better known as Matthew Mercer, is an American voice actor.
-He is best known for his work with Studiopolis, Funimation, Bang Zoom!
-Entertainment, Viz Media, and NYAV Post in anime, cartoons, and video games.
+Matthew Christopher Miller, known professionally as Matthew Mercer or Matt Mercer, is an American voice actor, game designer, gamemaster and singer.
+He has been a voice-over artist in video games and animation since 2002.

-In anime, Mercer voices Levi Ackerman in Attack on Titan, Kiritsugu Emiya in Fate/Zero, Jotaro Kujo in JoJo's Bizarre Adventure, Aikurō Mikisugi in Kill la Kill, Kanji Tatsumi during the second half of Persona 4: The Animation, the second voice of Yamato and Pain in Naruto, Trafalgar Law in the Funimation dub of One Piece, Hit in Dragon Ball Super, Seijirou Kikuoka in Sword Art Online, Falco in ‘’Cyberpunk: Edgerunners’’, and Leorio in Hunter x Hunter.
+Notable animation credits include Levi Ackerman in Attack on Titan, Kiritsugu Emiya in Fate/Zero, Jotaro Kujo in JoJo's Bizarre Adventure, Yamato in Naruto, Trafalgar Law in One Piece, Hit in Dragon Ball Super, and Leorio in Hunter x Hunter.

-In video games, Mercer voices Leon S. Kennedy in Resident Evil 6, Kurtis Stryker in Mortal Kombat 9, Chrom and Ryoma in Fire Emblem, Jack Cooper in Titanfall 2, Espio the Chameleon in Sonic the Hedgehog, Deadshot in Injustice 2, Cole Cassidy (Jesse McCree) in Overwatch, Yusuke Kitagawa in Persona 5, MacCready in Fallout 4, Midas and Syd in Fortnite: Battle Royale and Fortnite: Save the World respectively, Edér Teylecg and Aloth Corfiser in Pillars of Eternity, Gangplank and Kindred's Wolf in League of Legends, Walter in Shin Megami Tensei IV and Ira from Kingdom Hearts.
+Mercer's video games credits include Leon S. Kennedy in Resident Evil 6, Kurtis Stryker in Mortal Kombat, Chrom in Fire Emblem, Jack Cooper in Titanfall 2, Cole Cassidy in Overwatch, Yusuke Kitagawa in Persona 5, Goro Majima in Like a Dragon, Ganondorf in The Legend of Zelda: Tears of the Kingdom, Espio the Chameleon in Sonic the Hedgehog, Shroud in Dispatch and Vincent Valentine in Final Fantasy VII Rebirth.

-In addition to his voice acting work, Mercer has developed and served as the Dungeon Master for the Dungeons & Dragons web series Critical Role since 2015.
-He is also a game designer and the chief creative officer of Critical Role Productions.
+Mercer developed and served as the Dungeon Master for the Dungeons & Dragons web series Critical Role since it premiered in 2015.
+He is the chief creative officer of Critical Role Productions.
+As a game designer, he has worked on tabletop role-playing game books such as Explorer's Guide to Wildemount (2020), Tal'Dorei Campaign Setting Reborn (2022), Critical Role: Call of the Netherdeep (2022), and Daggerheart (2025).

 Early life

-Mercer was born Matthew Christopher Miller in Palm Beach Gardens, Florida, on June 29, 1982, to a family of Scottish descent.
-His family moved to Los Angeles when he was eight.
+Matthew Christopher Miller was born in Palm Beach Gardens, Florida.
+He is primarily of Scottish descent.
+His family moved to Los Angeles when he was eight years old.
 He attended Agoura High School in Agoura Hills, California.
-He has a brother who writes and performs music under the stage name Dave Heatwave.
-He spoke with a stutter when he was young; his father, who also stuttered, got him a speech therapist who reduced the effects to the point that only certain words trigger it.
-He decided to adopt "Mercer", which members of his family had used in the past, as his stage surname because his birth name was too similar to someone already represented by the actor's union SAG-AFTRA.
+His father was a musician/audio engineer and his mother was an actress and writer.
+He has a brother who is a musician under the stage name Dave Heatwave.
+He spoke with a stutter when he was young, leading his father (who also stuttered) to recruit a speech therapist who managed to reduce the effects to the point that only certain words trigger it.
+He adopted "Mercer", which members of his family had used in the past, as his stage surname because his birth name was too similar to someone already represented by SAG-AFTRA.
 He had a stint as a member of The Groundlings.